LeonardoVilardo/bessai/bessai-plan.md

 - Battery round-trip efficiency: 0.9.
 - Battery charges only from PV surplus in the MVP.
 - Battery discharges when load exceeds PV and during high-tariff hours.
-- Battery keeps a reserve when forecast uncertainty is high.
+- Battery keeps a fixed reserve in the current MVP.
+- Forecast uncertainty is reported to the user but does not yet change reserve or dispatch.
 - Battery state of charge is bounded between 0 and capacity.
 - Load profile can be generated from average daily consumption with a simple morning/evening shape.
-- Annual savings can be estimated from representative-day or representative-period simulation, then annualized.
+- Annual savings should use NASA POWER hourly historical irradiance for `2016-2025` when available.
+- Historical annual economics simulate each year independently, then report average, P50, and P90 annual savings.
+- If NASA POWER multi-year data fails, fall back to a single historical year, currently `2024`.
+- If historical data fails completely, fall back to annualizing the representative 24h forecast window.
+- NASA POWER historical data is not a forecast.
+It is used to estimate likely annual economics from historical weather years.
+- Ten historical years are acceptable for the MVP demo, but a production-grade or finance-grade estimate should support longer climatology windows, such as 20-30 years when available.
 - Payback = installed battery cost / annual savings.
 - Outage backup hours = usable reserved energy / critical load.
 - Financial results must come from deterministic simulation, not ML.